Data Fetcher Help Center

 When do I need to create a custom OAuth connection?

-• The API you want to connect to only provides access via OAuth, not API keys or any other authorization method.
+• The API you want to connect to only provides access via OAuth (not API keys or other authorization methods).

-• Data Fetcher does not have a for the API.
+• Data Fetcher does not have a for that specific API.

-1. Set up an app with the service that provides the API
+Step 1.
+Set up an app with the API provider

 https://oauth.datafetcher.com/auth/callback

-2. Create a Custom OAuth Connection in Data Fetcher
+Step 2: Create the custom OAuth connection in Data Fetcher

-• Name: a name that will remind you what this OAuth connection is.
+• Name: a descriptive name to help you identify this OAuth connection later.

-• Authorization URL: the URL used for the authorization request, when Data Fetcher opens a new tab and ask for permission to access the API.
-This is typically something like https://example.com/oauth/v2/auth.
+• Authorization URL: the URL used for the authorization request, when Data Fetcher opens a new tab and asks for permission to access the API (typically looks like https://example.com/oauth/v2/auth).

 • Token URL: the URL used after the authorization request to generate access tokens from the authorization code.
 This is typically something like https://example.com/oauth/v2/token.